skobnx/ShadowverseEvolveCockatrice/README.md

 <h3> Trial Decks </h3>

 Want to play with the trial decks before constructing a deck?
-No problem, we have the trial decks already created.
+We have the trial decks already created.
 In the zipped folder you downloaded, there is a Decks folder.

 1. Click the Decks folder and copy all the decks you want.
 2. Open Cockatrice, click on Deck Editor, and select Load Deck.